MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-absolute-beginners.md

 ## Examine your assumptions

 Before you investigate a bug or an error, think of the assumptions that made you expect a certain result.
 Hidden or unknown assumptions can get in the way of identifying a problem even when you are looking right at the cause of the problem in a debugger.
-There may be a long list of possible assumptions!
+You may have a long list of possible assumptions!
 Here are are few questions to ask yourself to challenge your assumptions.

 * Are you using the right API (that is, the right object, function, method, or property)?
 An API that you're using might not do what you think it does.
 (After you examine the API call in the debugger, fixing it may require a trip to the documentation to help identify the correct API.)